mars-planet/mars_city/servers/telerobotics/doc/sad.rst

 CLI (Command Line Interface)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- Telerobotics entails deployment of multiple servers from the command-line.
+The CLI for interactively creating and deleting servers looks like

+    ``Register format: python setup-device.py <add,setup,register>``

+    ``Unregister format: python setup-device.py <del,delete,unregister>``

-The command line interface is for accessing the ROS routines and override default application behaviour when needed.
+- The command line interface is for accessing the ROS routines and override default application behaviour when needed.
+- Command line interfaces are used to access the values of the individual Tango attributes of the Telerobotics server.

+    ``clk = DeviceProxy("C3/Robot/Diagnostics")``

+    ``clk.read_attribute("battery").value``

 API (Application Programming Interface)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~